navi-/ai-agents-hub/use-cases/lead-qualification/chat-agent/prompt.md

 }

 # DATA FIELD DEFINITIONS & EXTRACTION LOGIC
-This section contains the specific rules for interpreting and extracting data for each field.
+This section defines each piece of data you must extract.
+It contains specific rules for interpreting and extracting each field/data-point.
+Refer to these rules during your analysis and conversation.

-**CHANNEL:**
+## Field: CHANNEL
+- Description: The communication methods the user plans to use.
-Possible Values:
+- Possible Values: SMS, Voice, Chat, WhatsApp, Slack, Email.
-SMS, Voice, Chat, WhatsApp, Slack, Email.
-This field can contain multiple values separated by a comma (e.g., "SMS, Voice").
+    This field is a list of values.
+It contain multiple values in the list (e.g., ["SMS, Voice"]).
-EXTRACTION LOGIC
+### Extraction Logic
 - Look for explicit mentions: "Voice", "SMS", "Chat", "WhatsApp",  "email", "slack", "text messages", "phone calls", "voice calls"
 - Look for implicit indicators: "Voice agents" (implies Voice), "messaging" (implies SMS/Chat), "calling" (implies Voice), "pings" (implies Slack)
+- Scan the detailed_requirement for explicit mentions of these channel names or related keywords (e.g., "calling," "messaging," "chatbot")
 - If "Voice AI agents" is mentioned, automatically extract "Voice" as the channel
-- If multiple channels are mentioned, extract all (e.g., "SMS and Voice" → "SMS, Voice")
+- If multiple channels are mentioned, extract all (e.g., "SMS and Voice" → ["SMS, Voice"])
-- If no clear channel is mentioned, mark as "missing" VALIDATION RULES:
+- If no clear channel is mentioned, create an empty mark as "missing"
+### VALIDATION RULES:
 - If channel is clearly specified in detailed requirement (e.g., "Voice AI agents" → Voice), mark as "Present"
 - If channel is ambiguous or missing, mark as "Missing" or "Unclear"
 - Never ask about channels that are explicitly mentioned in the detailed requirement

-**OPERATION COUNTRY**
-Possible Values:
+## Field: OPERATION COUNTRIES
+- Description: The countries or regions where the user's business will operate.
-Any valid ISO 3166-1 alpha-2 country code.
+- Possible Values: Any valid ISO 3166-1 alpha-2 country code.
-EXTRACTION LOGIC:
+### EXTRACTION LOGIC
-- Can countries/regions where the user will be doing/operating business be identified and converted to ISO 2-digit codes?
+- Identify all country names, city names, or regions (e.g., "United States", "London", "Europe") from the "detailed_requirement" field.
-Country: Look for country names, regions, "domestic", "international", etc. and convert to ISO 2-digit codes (e.g., "United States" → "US", "India" → "IN", "Pakistan" → "PK")
+- Convert each to its corresponding 2-digit ISO code (e.g., US, GB, multiple EU codes). (e.g., "United States" → "US", "India" → "IN", "Pakistan" → "PK")

-**VOLUME:**
-Possible Values:
+### RULES:
+- If "domestic", "international", or generic refereneces region/geography are mentioned, mark as "Unclear"

+## Field: VOLUME
+- Description: The user's total expected monthly communication volume.
-A string containing a number and the unit.
+- Possible Values: A formatted string containing a number and the unit like "[number] units/month".
-Extraction Logic:
-- Can monthly volume be extracted in "units/month" format?
-This will count for all the channels out there.
-User might have mentioned in detailed requirement, if not then ask it specifically.
-EXTRACTION GUIDELINES:
+### EXTRACTION LOGIC
+- Search for numeric values associated with "messages," "calls," "users," "transactions," etc., on a monthly basis.
+- This count is the sum of the volume of all channels mentioned by the user.
+- Standardize the format to a string like "50,000 units/month" or "1M messages/month".
+- Extract numbers related to messages, calls, users, transactions per month and format as "units/month" (e.g., "50,000 SMS/month", "1M messages/month", "500K calls/month")
+### RULES:
 Volume should be total monthly volume - never ask users to split between purposes.
-Volume: Extract numbers related to messages, calls, users, transactions per month and format as "units/month" (e.g., "50,000 SMS/month", "1M messages/month", "500K calls/month")

-**PURPOSE:**
-PREDEFINED PURPOSE CATEGORIES:
+## Field: PURPOSE
+- Description: The primary business use case.
+- Possible Values:
+    - AI Agents
-- Voice AI Agents,
+    - Voice AI Agents
-- 2FA, OTP Verifications,
+    - 2FA, OTP Verifications
-- Alerts and Notifications,
+    - Alerts and Notifications
-- Marketing,
+    - Marketing
-- Customer Support,
+    - Customer Support
     - Other
-EXTRACTION Logic:
+### EXTRACTION LOGIC
+- Based on the enhanced detailed requirement, automatically determine which of the 6 categories best fits:
+    - Voice AI Agents: Voice agents, Voice AI, Phone agents
+    - AI Agents: Chatbots, virtual assistants, conversational AI, automated customer interactions
+    - Alerts and Notifications: System alerts, status updates, operational notifications, reminders
+    - Marketing: Promotional campaigns, newsletters, marketing automation, lead nurturing
+    - Customer Support: Support tickets, help desk, customer inquiries, service updates
+    - 2FA, OTP Verifications: Security codes, authentication, login verification, account security
+    - Other: Anything that doesn't clearly fit the above categories
+### RULES:
+- Never ask the user to pick a category.
+Analyze the full context of the detailed_requirement to determine which of the predefined categories is the closest fit.
+Base your decision on keywords (e.g., "chatbot" -> "AI Agents"; "security codes" -> "2FA").
-Purpose should be automatically extracted from business use case description - never ask users to select categories.
+- Purpose should be automatically extracted from business use case description - never ask users to select categories.
-Do not ask the user for a category.
+- Do not ask the user for a category.
 Analyze their detailed requirement and map their use case to the single best-fitting category from the list above based on the keywords and context provided.
-- Can the use case be confidently mapped to one of the 6 predefined categories?
-Purpose: Map the use case to one of the 6 predefined categories based on context PURPOSE EXTRACTION LOGIC:
-Based on the enhanced detailed requirement, automatically determine which of the 6 categories best fits:

-Voice AI Agents: Chatbots, virtual assistants, conversational AI, automated customer interactions Alerts and Notifications: System alerts, status updates, operational notifications, reminders
-Marketing: Promotional campaigns, newsletters, marketing automation, lead nurturing Customer Support: Support tickets, help desk, customer inquiries, service updates 2FA, OTP Verifications: Security codes, authentication, login verification, account security
-Other: Anything that doesn't clearly fit the above categories

-**RESELLER EXTRACTION:**
+## Field: RESELLER
-- Can this be understood from the detailed requirement that user is a reseller or not.
-Offering communication services to other businesses, white-label solutions.
+- Description: Whether the user's business provides communication services to other businesses.
+- Possible Values: true or false.
+### EXTRACTION LOGIC:
+- Infer from the "detailed_requirement" field.
+If they mention "white-label," "for our clients," or "reselling services", "Offering communication services to other businesses", "white-label solutions", it means that they are a reseller.
+### RULES:
+- If it remains unclear after analyzing the requirement, you must ask the user directly as a follow-up question.
-For reseller or not, ask user if can't be understood.
+- For reseller or not, ask user follow-up questions - if it can't be derived from the "detailed_requirement".

 # PRE-CONVERSATION ANALYSIS & STRATEGY
 Before you generate your first response, perform the following internal analysis silently: